linrongbin16/lin.nvim.dev/index.md

 There're some flashy and wow plugins, but only pain-point-killer stays, not to mention ones that seriously drag cursor and typing.

+### Compatibility

+Both neovim and its community are under active development, the [latest neovim stable version](https://github.com/neovim/neovim/wiki/Installing-Neovim) is always recommended.

+No effort is spent on maintaining backward compatibility.

 ---

 ## Next